byrzhm/ztt/README.md

 ## TODO

 - [ ] Integrate FaceRate.ai, an AI tool for evaluating facial attractiveness, to rank the extracted frames.
 This will involve using the FaceRate.ai API to analyze each frame and assign a score based on facial features.
+- [ ] Automatically identify the emoji that best matches the extracted frame’s portrait and insert it into the frame.